chaudev/react-native-nest-qrcode-scanner/README.md

 ## Thanks

-Thanks to [Lochlan Wansbrough](https://github.com/lwansbrough) for the [react-native-camera module](https://github.com/lwansbrough/react-native-camera) which provided me with an awesome example of how to set up this module.
+Thanks to [Nguyen Phuc Bao Chau](https://github.com/chaudev/react-native-nest-camera) which provided me with an awesome example of how to set up this module.

 This QR code scanner was inspired by the QR code scanner within [Whatsapp](https://www.whatsapp.com/).